Giana Sisters: Twisted Dreams: Development

-While the Nintendo DS title used a very stylized art design based on the artwork of German illustration artist Alex "Pikomi" Pierschel, a strictly 2D-based game was deemed unfavorable with the switch mechanic, and therefore required a more modern, 3D modeled design.
+While the Nintendo DS game used a stylized art design based on the artwork of the German illustration artist Alex "Pikomi" Pierschel, a strictly 2D-based game was deemed unfavorable with the switch mechanic, and therefore required a more modern, 3D modeled design.
 The game plays on a 2D plane with 3D models and objects.

 Despite being relatively far into development, the company contemplated shelving the game indefinitely in order to fund the game themselves through assembled profit from other future game releases.
 However, due to the success of Kickstarter in the spring of 2012, the company decided to revive the project and assist development by crowdfunding, setting the goal amount at $150,000.
 The Kickstarter campaign was launched on July 30, 2012.

 Along with the fundraiser, eventual XBLA and PSN support was announced.
 The game's stretch goals mentioned that Project Giana would see a basic 16-level release at $150,000, and a full version 20-level release at $200,000.
 In the event of the fundraiser going beyond the set goal, OUYA support was also mentioned at $300,000.

 A playable demo was offered to the press on August 20.
 The demo contained a playable level showcasing the game's unique features.
 A public demo followed shortly after and was released on the Kickstarter page.

 The fundraiser reached its goal on August 29, 3 days prior to its last day.
 It amassed a total of $186,159 on the official Kickstarter site, and reached $190,000 when the PayPal pledges were added in.
 A livestream was held to celebrate the success, broadcasting live from the Black Forest Games offices, featuring interviews with the team itself and also with Chris Hülsbeck via Skype.

-On August 30, Project Giana was among the first titles to be featured on Valve's Steam Greenlight program, enabling its community to rate the games they would like to see on the Steam download service.
+On August 30, Project Giana was among the first games featured on Valve's Steam Greenlight program, enabling its community to rate the games they would like to see on the Steam download service.
 On October 15, it was green-lit for release on Steam.

-Fans were invited to vote for their preferred title to be used when the game is released.
-The three choices were Twisted Dreams, Giana's Twisted Dream, and Project Giana.
-The name of the game was revealed to be Giana Sisters: Twisted Dreams.
+Fans were invited to vote for their preferred title: Twisted Dreams, Giana's Twisted Dream and Project Giana.